abuxolugo/abuxolugo.github.io/publications.md

 permalink: /publications/
 ---

-Buxó-Lugo, A., Toscano, J. C., & Watson, D. G. (in press).
-Effects of participant engagement on prosodic prominence. *Discourse Processes.*
+Buxó-Lugo, A., Toscano, J. C., & Watson, D. G. (2016).
+Effects of participant engagement on prosodic prominence. *Discourse Processes, 55(3),* 305-323.

 Buxó-Lugo, A. & Watson, D. G. (2016).
 Evidence for the influence of syntax on prosodic parsing. *Journal of Memory and Language, 90,* 1-13.